 The Choir Adventure (Spain, 2011)

 Coro Ziryab, Cordoba, conducted by Javier Sáenz-López Bunuel.
 This was the closing concert of the 7th International Film Music Festival, Ciudad de Úbeda, Spain on July 24, 2011, featuring many world premiere performances of choral film music, including No-Do (Alfons Conde), Behind Enemy Lines (Don Davis), Absolute Truth (Debbie Wiseman), Titus (Elliot Goldenthal) and Bless the Child (Christopher Young).
-Mikael coordinated the programme, made several a cappella arrangements himself and consulted on artistic matters during the choir’s preparation of the concert.
+Soundtracks Live coordinated the program and contributed several a cappella arrangements as well as consulting on artistic matters during the choir’s preparation of the concert.
 In a rousing encore, the audience took part in singing Patrick Doyle’s modern classic, ‘Non Nobis Domine’, from Henry V. Please visit YouTube for some footage of the concert!

 Tribute to John Barry / James Bond (Spain, 2011)

 The Film Symphony Orchestra, Valencia, conducted by Constantino Martínez-Orts.
-In collaboration with the music director, Mikael put together an orchestral tribute to the late John Barry in conjunction with a James Bond programme.
-The programme was performed outdoors in front of a huge audience in Valencia in the summer of 2011 and featured many of John Barry’s most beloved themes.
+In collaboration with the music director, Soundtracks Live put together an orchestral tribute to the late John Barry in conjunction with a James Bond program.
+The program was performed outdoors in front of a huge audience in Valencia in the summer of 2011 and featured many of John Barry’s most beloved themes.
 Please visit YouTube for some footage of the concert!

 Swedish Film Music (Sweden, 2006)

 Malmö Symphony Orchestra.
-In a unique programme exclusively devoted to Swedish film music, the Malmö Symphony Orchestra performed a lot of exquisite music, including a number of world premieres.
-Mikael was hired by the MSO to consult on the programme and edited the world premiere suites of Hilding Rosenberg’s music from Torment (1944) and Lars Johan Werle’s Persona (1964) in collaboration with the orchestra’s librarian.
+In a unique program exclusively devoted to Swedish film music, the Malmö Symphony Orchestra performed a lot of exquisite music, including a number of world premieres.
+Mikael was hired by the MSO to consult on the program and edited the world premiere suites of Hilding Rosenberg’s music from Torment (1944) and Lars Johan Werle’s Persona (1964) in collaboration with the orchestra’s librarian.